 Humanity Rises is a refugee humanitarian aid organization.
 Our fundamental belief is that during the world's darkest moments, light always shines through when humanity rises to help those affected by tragedy, and in helping to lift others, we lift ourselves.

 In 2017, the year Humanity Rises launched, our efforts were focused on restoring dignity and igniting hope in the lives of refugees stuck in camps in Greece.
-Driven by refugees' requests, to support that mission, we installed outdoor gym parks inside refugee camps that helped lift the spirit of the entire camp.
+To bring that to life, we installed outdoor gym parks inside refugee camps that helped lift the spirit of the entire camp.
 We believe physical exercise helps restore dignity and is the best way to rebuild the emotional strength refugees need to maintain the hope necessary to survive.

-The Rohingya were tortured, raped, burned, and shot by the Myanmar military, forcing them to flee their villages, and are in desperate need of medical care.
-No living creature on earth should have to withstand one second of the unimaginable physical and emotional pain the Rohingya deal with every second of every day, and alleviating suffering through medical care reminds them that they are not forgotten.
+No living creature on earth should have to withstand one second of the unimaginable physical and emotional pain the Rohingya deal with every second of every day, and alleviating suffering through health services reminds them they are not forgotten.